 Released late in the first year of Masters of the Universe figures, Stratos was one of the few from that 1982 that I didn’t own as a kid.
 I remember encountering him for the first time at a friend’s house: “Who’s this guy?
 Oh yeah, I remember seeing him in the comics.
 Where’s his weapon?
 No weapon?
 I guess it’s cool that he can fly.
 Is he a flying monkey?”

-Stratos, designed by Mark Taylor, appears to have been originally conceived as a villain.
+Stratos, designed by Mark Taylor, appears to have been conceived as a villain at an early stage of his development.

 Given the working name “Bird Man” (also, perhaps “Wing Man”) Stratos was intended to have the hairy arms and legs of Beast Man, but the furless homo sapiens chest of He-Man.